TrentonWatkins/MemGroup_ModOP/README.md

 # MemGroup_ModOP

-Class project creating a memory for an Operating system
+Class project creating a memory module for an Operating system

+Objectives of the group are as follows
+*